7 Crore+ Customers

 Gujarat has been known for its diverse natural habitats, ranging from lush green forests to grasslands, attracting tourists for decades.
 This vibrant state is home to several species of animals that are seen in some of its beautiful sanctuaries, including Velavadar National Park and Gir National Park.

-UNESCO is an international organization that aims to maintain peace and national cooperation globally.
+UNESCO is an international organisation that aims to maintain peace and national cooperation globally.
 One of the famous UNESCO sites in Gujarat is Rani ni Vav, built in memory of Rani Udayamati.
 It is basically a step-well by the Saraswati River to combat the dryness of Gujarat at the time.

 Gujarat will observe various government holidays along with regional festivity, which will provide residents with some leisure time to spend with their loved ones.
 Hence, mark the dates and plan your days accordingly to enjoy it.